tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

       return dashboard
   ```

-* Lastly, the `main` function wraps the rest of the functions in a single workflow--allowing the application to perform a single call of the `main` function to then kick off the totality of the framework.
+* Finally, the `main` function wraps the rest of the functions in a single workflow--allowing the application to perform a single call of the `main` function to kick off the entire trading application.
 Note the fact that the output of one function generally serves as the input to the next.

   ```python
   def main():